Homemade Bunny Ears Cupcakes

 These Easter bunny ears cupcakes are simple, easy, and delicious to make.
 Kids will love them more than store-bought ears.
-We make two types of bunny ears, fondant and marshmallow.
+We make two types of bunny ears: fondant and marshmallow.

 Ingredients and substitutes

-Easter bunny ears cupcakes
+Step-by-step: Easter bunny ears cupcakes

 Cupcakes